glotzerlab/row/doc/src/clusters/built-in.md

 * `cpu`
 * `gpuA100x4`

+For autoselection, set the `account` key to the prefix of your account (e.g. `xxxx-delta` for an account `xxxx-delta-gpu`).
 Other partitions may be selected manually.

 [Delta] jobs default to a small amount of memory per core. **Row** inserts `--mem-per-cpu` or `--mem-per-gpu` to select the maximum amount of memory possible that